 - Technical analysis: drawing on established methodologies such as a pre-feasibility or SWOT analysis and/or sustainability frameworks like B-Corp, Science-Based Targets, and GRI Standards.

 - Communication: drawing on a range of tools to effectively share the findings with the client and project stakeholders.

-Should the project be selected, the client commits to being available on a bi-weekly basis during the project term to work with the students and provide information, feedback, and guidance.
+Should this project be selected, the client commits to being available at least twice a month during the six-month project term (January to June) to work with the students and provide information, feedback, and guidance.

 To get started, please fill out the Sustainable Business Consulting Project [PDF] form and email it to firstname.lastname@example.org.
 If you have any questions about the program or about submitting your form, please contact us at email@example.com.

 If you have any additional questions about the BCIT Sustainable Business Consulting Project or the program as a whole, please contact:

 “Working with the BCIT students was a great experience.
 They spearheaded an innovative market research on low embodied emissions building materials with extraordinary precision, creativity, and professionalism, which was no small task given the complexity of the topic.”